-SPSCC will host its annual Career Day event on May 11, 2017, from 10:00 a.m. to 2:00 p.m.
-In its 29th year, the event will unite over 65 local employers with students, alumni, and community members in the gym at the SPSCC Olympia Campus.
+SPSCC will host the 30th annual Career Day event on May 10, 2018, from 10:00 a.m. to 2:00 p.m.
+Career Day unites more than 60 local employers with students, alumni, and community members each year at the gymnasium at the SPSCC Olympia Campus.
 Attendees can leverage the event app, new this year, to connect with employers before and after the event.

 The SPSCC Foundation held the biennial President's Club event on Thursday, May 3, 2018.
 SPSCC president Tim Stokes along with SPSCC Foundation staff and donors welcomed 21 new members into the President's Club Lifetime Circle.
 Lifetime Circle members have cumulative giving of $25,000 or more to the SPSCC Foundation.

 The SPSCC Foundation thanks the 21 inductees for their support of the college and dedication to creating access to education for all students.